semaphoreci/docs/job_command_execution.md

 ## Overview
-In Semaphore every job executes commands in a new interactive shell which means that all exported variable is available during the build:
+In Semaphore every job executes commands in a new interactive shell which means that all exported variables are available during the build:

 ```
 blocks: